Trace methods for stable categories I: The linear approximation of algebraic K-theory: Trace-like functors and topological Hochschild homology

-The following generalization of the Dundas-MacCarthy theorem is one of the main results of the present paper: \begin{thm}[Stable K-theory is THH] The trace map $\tr\colon \Klace\Rightarrow\THH$ exhibits $\THH$ as the initial fiberwise exact functor under $\Klace$.
-In particular, on the fibre over each stable $\Ccal$, the first Goodwillie derivative of the functor $\Kth(\Lace(\Ccal, -))$ is $\THH(\Ccal, -)$. \end{thm} \begin{proof} Combining Proposition~\ref{prop:trace-like-is-additive} and Corollary~\ref{StableuTHHisTHH-2} and Theorem~\ref{KlaceIsUnivAdditive} we conclude that the map $\Klace \Rightarrow \THH$ exhibits $\THH$ as the initial fibrewise exact additive functor under $\Klace$.
-This must coincide with the fibrewise exact approximation of $\Klace$ since $\Kth$ is additive and fibrewise exact approximation preserves additive functors, see Corollary~\ref{GDPreserveTRL}. \end{proof}
+The following generalization of the Dundas-McCarthy theorem is one of the main results of the present paper: \begin{thm}[Stable K-theory is THH] The trace map $\tr\colon \Klace\Rightarrow\THH$ exhibits $\THH$ as the initial tangentially exact functor under $\Klace$.
+In particular, on the fibre over each stable $\Ccal$, the first Goodwillie derivative of the functor $\Kth(\Lace(\Ccal, -))$ is $\THH(\Ccal, -)$. \end{thm} \begin{proof} Combining Proposition~\ref{prop:trace-like-is-additive} and Corollary~\ref{StableuTHHisTHH-2} and Theorem~\ref{KlaceIsUnivAdditive} we conclude that the map $\Klace \Rightarrow \THH$ exhibits $\THH$ as the initial tangentially exact additive functor under $\Klace$.
+This must coincide with the tangentially exact approximation of $\Klace$ since $\Kth$ is additive and tangentially exact approximation preserves additive functors, see Corollary~\ref{GDPreserveTRL}. \end{proof}

-One may wonder if $\THH$ is also the universal trace-like functor under $\Kth$.
-This is false: the trace-like approximation of $\Kth$ actually coincides with its fibrewise reduced approximation, namely, with cyclic K-theory.
+One may also wonder if $\THH$ is also the universal trace-like functor under $\Kth$.
+This is false: the trace-like approximation of $\Kth$ actually coincides with its tangentially reduced approximation, namely, with cyclic K-theory.

 \begin{prop} The cyclic K-theory functor $\Kth^{\cyc}$ is the initial trace-like functor under $\Klace$. \end{prop}